-On 20 February 2021, a group of 6 people on the move left Bosnia, trying the so-called “game” from the Izacic area, and in 8 days they reached Slovenia.
-The respondent tells that the last three days they walked without food, describing how:
+On February 20th, 2021, a group of 6 people on the move left Bosnia, from the Izacic area.
+According to the respondent, they arrived in Slovenia 8 days later.
+He claimed that the last three days they walked without food:

-“we were very hungry and one of us went to a city but every shop was close”
+“we were very hungry and one of us went to a city but every shop was closed”

-At 9 p.m on 1st March 2021, one members of the group went to knock on the door of a house to ask for food, a woman opened the door telling him to wait there, but instead of helping them she called the police.
+At 9 p.m, on 1st March 2021, one of the members of the group went to knock on the door of a house to ask for food, a woman opened the door telling him to wait there.
+However, she reportedly called the police.

-After about 20 minutes, 8 Slovenian police officers and one officer described as a”commando” – due to the military style uniforms – arrived with three vans.
-When the police arrived, the group tried to escape on the A1 road, near the town of Prestanek, but the police found them, stopped them, beat them with kicks and punches and transported the group to a police station.
-The journey from the point of apprehension to the police station took 30 minutes.
+After about 20 minutes, 8 officers – identified by the respondent as Slovenian police – and one other described as “commando” – due to the military style uniform – arrived with three vans.
+When the police arrived, the group tried to escape on the A1 road, near the town of Prestanek, but the police found them, stopped them and allegedly beat them with hands and feet before transporting them to a police station.
+The respondent reported that the journey from the point of apprehension to the police station took 30 minutes.

-Once they arrived at the police station – Policijska postaja ilirska Bistrica, at Vilharjeva cesta 22 – the police officers told them that they could apply for asylum.
+According to the respondent, they were taken to the Policijska postaja ilirska Bistrica, at Vilharjeva cesta 22.
+Once they arrived there, the police officers reportedly told them that they could apply for asylum.

 The respondent states that he asked the police officers several times to be allowed to go to the bathroom, but this request was denied, as well as the request for food.
-The police asked them to undress and hand over money and phones.
-After a search, the respondent stated that they only got back their clothes, while their personal belongings were kept by the police.
-The group on the move spent the night in a small-close cell, where there was no place to sit.
-The next morning, 2 March 2021, at 06:00 the respondent and his transit group had to sign three different documents:
+The police then reportedly asked them to undress and hand over money and phones.
+After a search, the respondent claimed that they only got back their clothes, while their personal belongings were kept by the police.
+The group spent the night in a small-closed cell, where there was no place to sit.
+According to the respondent, the next morning, 2nd March 2021, at 06:00 him and his transit group had to sign three different documents:

 - Document 2: decision that no personal property or documents were taken from the individuals (as the document underlines, the transit group doesn’t have any documents to take, but the respondent claimed that the Slovenian police officers withheld their money and phones).